devops329/autograder/README.md

 ## Design

-The AutoGrader uses a React frontend with a Typescript backend, using the `express` library for the server.
+The AutoGrader uses a React frontend with a Typescript / node backend, using `express` for the server.
 There are two main objects passed between the front- and backend: [User](frontend/src/model/domain/User.ts) and [Submission](frontend/src/model/domain/Submission.ts).
 Note to avoid the complexity of a shared module, these files are duplicated across the front- and backend, so if you change one, change the other.

 ### Frontend Components

 The frontend is deliberately simple, containing a navbar, a grading page, a user information page, and a submissions page.

+#### Admin Features

 Admin users can impersonate any student, using the app as if they were that student.
+There is also a `Stats` component for admins that allows viewing how many submissions and how many unique students have submitted for each deliverable.

 ### Server Endpoints